vipor-net/xelis-stratum-protocol/README.md

 - `id` : `int`: request id
 - `method` : `string`: RPC method name
-- `params` : `[ string, int, string, bool ]`
+- `params` : `[ string, int, string, string, bool ]`
     1. Job ID
     2. Timestamp (in milliseconds) to use for the job
     3. Header work hash (`32` bytes) - Blake3 hash of the block header (immutable)
-    3. Algorithm name
+    4. Algorithm name
-    4. A boolean indicating whether the miners job queue should be emptied or not ("clean jobs")
+    5. A boolean indicating whether the miners job queue should be emptied or not ("clean jobs")

+Miner should use the `timestamp` and `header work hash` to generate the [MinerWork Structure](#minerwork-structure), updating the nonce until a solution is found and then submit the nonce from any solutions found (below in `mining.submit`).

 #### Response